khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Ellipsis

-An ellipsis button is a specifc kind of icon-only button that allows for expanding content inline.
+An ellipsis button is a specific kind of icon-only button that allows for expanding content inline.
 It can be used when content is hidden for the purpose of not overloading the user or because of initial space constraints.

 ### Group